Skip to content

 1. Adding a condition: In your flow, click + New step and search for Condition.
 Select it from the Controls category.

-2. Structure: The Condition control presents an if-this-then-that structure for your Tallyfy data evaluation:
+2. Structure: The Condition control gives you an if-this-then-that structure for evaluating Tallyfy data:

 • IF: Define your condition(s) based on Tallyfy data.

-• IF YES (THEN): Actions here execute if the Tallyfy-related condition is true.
+• IF YES (THEN): Actions here execute when the Tallyfy-related condition is true.

-• IF NO (ELSE): Actions here execute if the Tallyfy-related condition is false.
+• IF NO (ELSE): Actions here execute when the Tallyfy-related condition is false.

 3. Defining the condition: